alex-lt-kong/the-nitty-gritty/c-cpp/common/03_disassembly/README.md

     115e:	push   rbp                        # previous base pointer's address is pushed to the call stack...
     115f:	mov    rbp,rsp                    # so that we can assign new stack pointer and the new base pointer
     1162:	sub    rsp,0x20                   # allocate 0x20 bytes for local vars
-    # The above three instructions can be replaced with enter 0x20, 0.
-But enter is slow
-    # so compilers generally don't use it.
-But compilers still use leave.
     1166:	mov    QWORD PTR [rbp-0x18],rdi   # rdi stores a/multiplicand
     116a:	mov    QWORD PTR [rbp-0x20],rsi   # rsi stores b/multiplier
     116e:	mov    QWORD PTR [rbp-0x8],0x0    # initialize local variable product